Proportional Selection in Networks

-We now introduce axioms to formalize the intuition that a sufficiently large and cohesive group of nodes deserves a proportional number of representatives.
-Our results (depicted in \Cref{table:axioms}) shed further light on the differences among the examined rules.
-Specifically, our axioms are inspired by the literature on multiwinner election rules.
-Following the approach from works in this area (e.g., \citep{aziz2017justified}), the idea is that each node should have a significant influence over $\nicefrac{k}{n}$ of the committee.
-Consequently, a cohesive group $S$ is entitled to $\lfloor k \cdot \nicefrac{|S|}{n} \rfloor$ representatives.
+We now introduce formal axiomatic properties that capture the intuition that a sufficiently large and cohesive group of nodes deserves a proportional number of representatives in the selected outcome.
+Our axioms are inspired by the literature on multiwinner election rules~\citep{aziz2017justified,lac-sko:b:approval-survey}.
+The idea is that each node should influence the selection of roughly $\nicefrac{k}{n}$ fraction of the selected nodes.
+Consequently, a cohesive group $S$ is entitled to at least $\lfloor k \cdot \nicefrac{|S|}{n} \rfloor$ representatives.
 The key question, then, is: in the context of our study, which groups of nodes can be considered cohesive, and which nodes qualify as proper representatives of these groups?
 Roughly speaking, we view a group of nodes as cohesive if all nodes are connected to each other, either directly or indirectly.

-We view a group of nodes as cohesive if all nodes mutually approve each other, either directly or indirectly.
-In graph terms, this means the group induces a strongly connected subgraph.
-We do so because in such groups, the importance is, to some extent, evenly distributed among its members.
-The most cohesive groups of nodes possible are the ones that form a component that is a clique.
+The groups of nodes that are most cohesive are the ones forming a component that is a clique.
 Our first axiom states that each such a component is entitled to a representation proportional to its size.